Exploring the Problem of Police Suicides

 Get the Facts on Suicides Among Law Enforcement Officers

-Any time a police officer loses her life in the line of duty is a cause for mourning.
+Any time a police officer loses their life in the line of duty it is a cause for mourning.
 Law enforcement officers around the world will tell you there are few events sadder than a fallen fellow officer's funeral.
-And while much is made of law enforcement line of duty deaths, there are other dangers lurking for officers that are just as sinister even as they are far less talked about.
-Chief among those dangers is the problem of police officer suicides.
+And while much is made of law enforcement line of duty deaths, there are other dangers lurking for officers that are just as sinister—although far less talked about.
+Chief among those dangers is law enforcement suicides.

-There are many assumptions made about the day-to-day life of a police officer and what is does to a person's psyche.
-With those assumptions comes the belief that police suicide is a rampant problem, with some people placing the figure at well above 400 suicides per year in the United Stated alone.
+There are many assumptions made about the day-to-day life of a police officer and what it does to a person's psyche.
+With those assumptions comes the belief that police suicide is a rampant problem.

-Inflated suicide rates are not the only myths and assumptions made about self-inflected officer deaths.
-Others include causes - such as the widely held but unsubstantiated belief that police get divorced more often than the rest of the population, or the idea that alcohol and drug abuse occur more frequently among officers.
+But inflated suicide rates are not the only myths and assumptions made about self-inflected officer deaths.
+Others include the unsubstantiated belief that police divorce is more prevalent or the idea that alcohol and drug abuse occur more frequently among officers.

-Noe of these beliefs are, in fact true.
-At least, they are unsubstantiated.
-Instead, they're based on information that has been passed on and on based on perceptions, stereotypes and misunderstandings of the profession.
-Those misconceptions include the mistaken belief that police departments under report police suicides and attempt to cover them up.
+Most of these beliefs are false, and in the least, unsubstantiated.
+Instead, they're based on perceptions, stereotypes, and misunderstandings of the profession.
+This may include the idea that police departments under-report police suicides in an attempt to cover them up.

-So, while the rate is not as high as is often reported, it is nonetheless significant when you compare it to line of duty deaths.
+The rate of police suicides is significant when you compare it to the line of duty deaths.
 So significant, in fact, that police suicide has been labeled "the other line of duty death."

-While the Badge of Life reports the suicide rate for police officers at about 17 per 100,000 officers, the rate of the general population is estimated at 11 suicides per 100,000 people according to figures from the Centers for Disease Control.
+While studies put the suicide rate for police officers at around 23 per 100,000 officers, the rate of the general population is estimated at 14 suicides per 100,000 people, based on Centers for Disease Control figures.

-Law enforcement officers, then, can be said to be 1.5 times more likely to commit suicide than the general population.
-By comparison, military members have been found to be nearly twice as likely to commit suicide than the general population.
+Law enforcement officers, then, can be said to be over 1.5 times more likely to commit suicide than the general population.
+By comparison, military member suicides are roughly 30 per 100,000 members.

 The truth is, an average law enforcement career is well-suited to produce PTSD for some officers.
-Between the long hours, the fatigue, the potential health issues that come with the job and, not at all least, the trauma and tragedy that officers are exposed to, it is easy to understand how PTSD may contribute to higher suicide rates among officers.
+Between the long hours, the fatigue, the potential health issues, and trauma, it is easy to understand how PTSD may contribute to higher suicide rates among officers.

-No one can fully understand why an individual might choose to take his own life.
-But experts recommend implementation of mental and physical wellness programs, employees assistance services and formal and informal peer support systems.
+No one can fully understand why an individual might choose to take their own life.
+But experts recommend the implementation of mental and physical wellness programs, employee assistance services, and peer support systems.